 A collection of Australian Animals EYFS editable templates to use to document your learning and experiences for your end of year Learning Journeys.
 A lovely keepsake to document learning for families and children.
 Includes EYFS curriculum guidance for each template and sections for you to document characteristics of learning and future planning.
 Plus a collection of factual short stories-Bella Bilby and the Witchetty Grub Surprise, The Crocodile Who Couldn’t Stop Sneezing, The Not So sleepy Koala, Willy the Tail Thumping Wallaroo, The Dancing Dingo.
 All of these fantastic short stories combine factual information about Australian Animals created for young children.

-* 60+ activities that require students to write in a range of styles
+✔ 60+ activities requiring students to WRITE in a range of genres and styles

-* 20+ tasks requiring further reading, enquiry and exploration of concepts within a text
+✔ 20+ tasks requiring RESEARCH, ENQUIRY and EXPLORATION of concepts within a text.

-* 50+ tasks you can use with films and graphic novels
+✔ 50+ tasks you can use with FILMS, GRAPHIC NOVELS and DIGITAL LITERACIES.

-* 15+ graphic organizers that you can apply to any text or topic
+✔ 15+ GRAPHIC ORGANIZERS that can be applied to any text

 Teach your students to independently check their own narrative / story writing with these beautiful checklists and rubric.